Alcohol Treatment Programs

 Alcohol Use Statistics in the United States

 According to the National Survey on Drug Use and Health (NSDUH) over 85% of people aged 18 and over report drinking alcohol at some point in their lives, with 54.9% having done so in the past month.
 The NSDUH estimates that 19.7 million Americans aged 12 and older have a substance use disorder.
 Of those, almost 74% struggle with alcohol use disorder (AUD) — what used to be called alcoholism, alcohol addiction, alcohol dependence, or alcohol abuse.
+This affects individuals from all walks and stages of life, from medical professionals to adolescents.

 Sadly, only 7.2% of these roughly 16 million people over the age of 12 with an AUD have received any treatment for their disease in the past year.